Batalhoti/QuattroBox/README.md

     * With BMG reduction, stepper nema 17
     * With BMG reduction, stepper nema 14
-    * Without reduction, stepper nema 17 pancake
+    * Without reduction, stepper nema 17 pancake (Thank you, igiannakas, for the suggestion of the extruder)

 * All extruders have a latch with an option to use a 623 bearing instead of the BMG idler (I recommend using the bearing, it makes it quieter)